 Diane Doolittle serves as Co-Chair of the firm's National Trial Practice Group.
 She litigates and tries high-stakes complex commercial, intellectual property and white collar cases.
-During her twenty-five year career, she has tried more than 70 cases and won 92%.
+Ms. Doolittle has tried more than 70 cases and won 92%.
 She is repeatedly recognized as one of the leading trial lawyers in the United States.
 In 2012, she was named a "Top Female Trial Attorney," one of only 15 women nationally to be selected for this inaugural honor by Law360.
 For seven of the last eight years, she has been selected by the San Francisco and Los Angeles Daily Journals as a "Top Women Lawyer" in California.
 In 2013, 2016 and 2017, she was recognized by The Recorder as one of the "Women Leaders in Tech Law."

 As a former prosecutor, Ms. Doolittle brings special expertise to, and spends a significant amount of time, defending corporations, officers and directors in parallel civil and criminal matters, including under the federal securities laws, the False Claims Act, and the FCPA.
 She also litigates intellectual property disputes, including cutting-edge disputes over the intersection of intellectual property law and the Internet.

 Ms. Doolittle is also a go-to lawyer for sensitive, high profile cases that require the development and coordination of civil, criminal, media and public relations strategies, which often involve coordinating and interfacing with multiple law firms and constituencies.

 Ms. Doolittle lectures extensively about trial practice.
 Currently, she teaches trial advocacy and deposition practice at Stanford Law School.